paperclip-rs/paperclip/README.md

  - Generates API objects from schemas in an OpenAPI v2 spec.
  - Generates builder structs for the API objects and HTTP operations.
- - Fulfilled builder structs send API calls and return response futures (only `application/json` is supported as of now).
+ - Fulfilled builder structs send API calls and return response futures (only `https` and `application/json` is supported as of now).

 See the [projects](https://github.com/wafflespeanut/paperclip/projects) for tracking the features in queue.